LedgerHQ/ledgerctl/README.md

 3. Install with `ledgerctl install app.json`.

-If you want to remove first the previous version, run the previous command with the `-f` flag.
+If you want to force the deletion of the previous version, run the previous command with the `-f` flag.

 ### Viewing APDUs